 Sometimes payments are not made because they are disputed.
 If the dispute is not resolved, then you have a right to add a statement in your credit report, limited to 100 words, explaining why you refuse to pay.
 Note, however, that your statement will not protect your credit score, since explanations cannot be quantified, so the credit-scoring algorithm cannot take your statement into account.
 It will, however, take in account that you have missed a payment.

 Fannie Mae Starts to Use Trended Credit Data to Underwrite Consumers

 In mid-2016, Fannie Mae started using trended credit data from all 3 credit reporting agencies — Equifax, Experian, and TransUnion — for all mortgage applications.
 The trended credit data focuses on credit data from the past 30 months, showing not only if payments were made on time, but whether the borrowers carried balances from month-to-month, paid off the balances in full, or at least paid more than the minimum.
 Studies by TransUnion have shown that consumers who carry balances or who only pay the minimum balance are a greater risk than those who pay in full.
 TransUnion estimates that trended credit data will put more consumers, from 12% to more than 21%, in the so-called Super Prime risk tier, who are offered the best credit terms.

 Amount of Debt

 Your total debt as a percentage over your total credit — your credit utilization ratio — is a significant factor.
-The greater the amount of debt, the lower your score.
+The greater the debt, the lower your score.
 Thus, the more money owed on each account, and the more accounts with high balances, the lower the score.
 And since the amount of credit on each account is typically limited by what you are able to pay, a high ratio of account balances to total credit will also lower your credit score.